|

 Third Edition, special silver cover, 1935 (5000 copies of 21st printing to commemorate the 5 millionth copy of the handbook; right)

-Cover art by Norman Rockwell, 1929 Brown & Bigelow Scout calendar painting, entitled "Spirit of America" (painted in 1927).
+Cover art by Norman Rockwell, 1929 Brown & Bigelow Scout calendar painting "Spirit of America" (painted in 1927).
 It featured the profile of a Scout in campaign hat and red neckerchief against a blue background containing the profiles of American heroes (Lincoln, Washington, Ben Franklin, Teddy Roosevelt, a frontiersman, an Indian, and Charles Lindbergh, who had just completed his famous flight).
 Lindbergh replaced a conquistador between the initial sketching and final painting.
 The silver cover appeared on about 5000 copies of the 21st printing to commemorate the five-millionth copy of the Handbook.
 The back cover had a US Tire ad in printings 1-5, 12, and 14-32.
 The back cover for printings 6-11 and 13 had no ad, but a First Class badge.

 Fourth Edition, back & front, 1940-48

-Cover art by Norman Rockwell, 1939 Brown & Bigelow Scout calendar painting, "The Scouting Trail," featuring a Cub Scout, Boy Scout with pack (and red neckerchief), and Sea Scout against a green background.
+Cover art by Norman Rockwell, 1939 Brown & Bigelow Scout calendar painting "The Scouting Trail," featuring a Cub Scout, Boy Scout with pack (and red neckerchief), and Sea Scout against a green background.
 All back covers had a US Tire ad.

 Fifth Edition, first cover, back & front, 1948-50 (left)